kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 data are made available for processing.
 Raw data stored in this way become fixed, which means that researchers will no longer be able to modify them deliberately or by accident.</strong></p></td>
-<td>The FSS guidelines require researchers to use VU infrastructure
+<td>The FSS guidelines recommend researchers use VU infrastructure (such
-(such as Yoda) which satisfy this.</td>
+as Yoda) which satisfy this.</td>
 </tr>
 <tr class="even">
 <td><strong>All data that can be traced back to individuals must be